MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-printing.md

 <!-- NonDomainPrinters-Description-Begin -->
 <!-- Description-Source-ADMX -->
-This policy sets the maximum number of printers (of each type) that the Add Printer wizard will display on a computer on an unmanaged network (when the computer is not able to reach a domain controller, e.g. a domain-joined laptop on a home network.)
+This policy sets the maximum number of printers (of each type) that the Add Printer wizard will display on a computer on an unmanaged network (when the computer isn't able to reach a domain controller, e.g. a domain-joined laptop on a home network.)

-- If this setting is disabled, the network scan page will not be displayed.
+- If this setting is disabled, the network scan page won't be displayed.

-If this setting is not configured, the Add Printer wizard will display the default number of printers of each type:
+If this setting isn't configured, the Add Printer wizard will display the default number of printers of each type:
 TCP/IP printers: 50
 Web Services printers: 50
 Bluetooth printers: 10